MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/bookings-app-admin.md

 ## Availability of Bookings in Teams

-Microsoft Bookings app for Teams is available on the desktop and web.
+The Bookings app for Teams is available on the desktop and web.
 It can be found under [Apps in Teams](https://teams.microsoft.com/l/app/4c4ec2e8-4a2c-4bce-8d8f-00fc664a4e5b?source=store-copy-link) and under **Manage Apps** in the Teams admin center.

 ## Control access to Bookings within your organization